-Chajec, Don-Siemion & Żyto Legal Advisors Zajęcza 15 St. 00-351 Warsaw Poland
+Chajec, Don-Siemion & Zyto Legal Advisors Zajęcza 15 St. 00-351 Warsaw Poland

-Tel: +48 22 492 40 00 Fax: +48 22 492 40 01
+Tel: +48 22 492 40 00 Email: weronika.papucewicz@cdz.com.pl URL: www.cdz.com.pl

-Email: weronika.papucewicz@cdz.com.pl

-URL: www.cdz.com.pl

-Weronika Papucewicz is an trainee advocate, associate in the employment law and competition departments of Chajec, Don-Siemion & Żyto.
+Weronika Papucewicz - Lawyer, Associate in the Employment Law Department of Chajec, Don-Siemion & Żyto Legal Advisors.

-Weronika specialises in individual and collective labour relations, antidiscriminatory law, personal data protection, and labour law-related litigation.
-She has experience in drafting management contracts, non-competition contracts, employment bylaws and internal policies for employers.

-Weronika is a member of the team advising international clients entering the Polish market.
-She advises clients from the BPO/SSC sectors on employment law, including employment termination, introduction of new internal regulations, non-competition contracts and processing of employee personal data.
+Weronika specialises in individual and collective labour relations, anti-discrimination law, personal data protection, and labour lawrelated litigation.
+Weronika supports international entrants to the Polish market in employment law matters, such as hiring employees and drafting the required documentation.
+She mainly advises clients from the BPO/SSC sectors on labour law, including employment termination, introduction of new internal regulations, non-competition contracts and processing of employee personal data.

-Graduated from the Warsaw University's Law and Administration Faculty and the American Law School of the Center for American Law Studies.
-A Ph.D. student in the collective labour law in the Institute of Legal Sciences of the Polish Academy of Sciences.
-In 2014, Weronika was named a Rising Star, the leader of tomorrow in the ranking of Dziennik Gazeta Prawna (a leading Polish law publishing house).
+She graduated from the Warsaw University's Faculty of Law and Administration and the American Law School of the Center for American Law Studies.
+She is also a Ph.D. graduate in law sciences from the Institute of Legal Sciences of the Polish Academy of Sciences.